-This hands-on course (ENVIRON 391) uses the U-M campus as a "living-learning laboratory" to actively explore ecological, social, and economic dimensions of sustainability.
+This hands-on course uses the U-M campus as a "living-learning laboratory" to actively explore the ecological, social, and economic dimensions of sustainability.

-Project teams have created or helped launch major initiatives at UM including: the UM Campus Farm, the Ann Arbor bike share program, the "Go Blue Box" resuable container takeout program, the "Welcome to Planet Blue" guide, greening of commencement and Camp Michigania, and more.
+- ENVIRON 391 project teams have created or helped launch major initiatives at the university, including the UM Campus Farm, the Ann Arbor bike share program, the "Go Blue Box" reusable container takeout program, the "Welcome to Planet Blue" guide, greening of commencement and Camp Michigania, and more.
 Please search below for the final reports from past projects.

 Some students may not be able to register for Environment 391, due to conflicts with degree major and minor course requirements.
 There are a number of approved alternatives.

 Criteria for alternatives: 1) Sustainability-related, 2) Minimum of 3 credits (can be one of your required major-minor courses), 3) Project-based focusing on a sustainability challenge, and 4) Interdisciplinary interaction with students representing multiple disciplines.
 An example of a course alternative is ME433 Advanced Energy Solutions, suitable for those with STEM experience.
 See the list below for additional course alternatives.